widged/sankey-d3/README.md

 There is nothing new about a sankey diagram.
 The problem of drawing one with d3 has been solved long ago.
 You can refer to this interactive demonstration by Mike Bostock - http://bost.ocks.org/mike/sankey/.

 My contribution is of slightly different nature.
 How to organize the code to make it easy to reuse.
-Provider reusable components without imposing any dependency on a framework.
+Provide reusable components without imposing any dependency on a framework.
 The Sankey diagram is the first to come out.
 Others components will follow.
 Some will be based on d3, others not.

 The requirejs library is used to support a modular architecture.
 The code is organized in modules that very much play the role of what would be classes in traditional OO models.